 - Review site ratings

-Comparing your product’s offerings side-by-side with your competition will help you view yourself as your audience does when doing their research.
+Comparing your B2B SaaS product’s positioning and offerings side-by-side with your competition will help you view yourself as your audience does when doing their research.
 What you’ll likely notice when doing this exercise is that most of your competitors will be saying the same things in slightly different ways and essentially all sounding the same.
 Take this as an opportunity to take a risk, be bold, and stand out from the pack.

 Pro Tip: To take your competitive research even further, conducting some mystery shopping will help you add that extra bit of detail to your findings.
 A great way to do some mystery shopping while staying under the radar is to get a team member to reach out as a student doing some research.